-Theorem \emph{\ref{Thm3}} is proved by applying a Lyapunov-Schmidt reduction in a Sobolev space of $2\pi$-periodic function to solve the normal components to a non-degenerate $S^{1}$-orbit.
-The result is obtained as a consequence of the fact that the reduced Hamiltonian (defined in the domain $S^{1}$) has at least two critical points.
-Actually, the Hamiltonian formulation presented in this work can be used to study other problems of interest such as the existence of steady waves in more dimensions.
-However, for torus domains $\mathbb{T}^{n}$, it is necessary to consider surface tension in order to avoid the small divisor problem, see \cite{CrNi1} for references.
+Theorem \emph{\ref{Thm3}} is proved by applying a Lyapunov-Schmidt reduction in a Sobolev space of $2\pi $-periodic function to solve the normal components to a non-degenerate $S^{1}$-orbit.
+The result is obtained from the fact that the reduced Hamiltonian (defined in the domain $S^{1}$) has at least two critical points.
+The Hamiltonian formulation presented in this work can be used to study other problems of interest such as the existence of steady waves in more dimensions.
+However, for torus domains $\mathbb{T} ^{n}$ it is necessary to consider surface tension to avoid the small divisor problem, see \cite{CrNi1} for references.
 In such a case, one can apply Lusternik-Schnirelmann category to prove the persistence of at least $n+1$ solutions from a non-degenerate $\mathbb{T}^{n}$-orbit of steady waves (Stokes waves).
-Lusternik-Schnirelmann category has been used to prove the persistence of solutions in finite-dimensional Hamiltonian systems in \cite{FoGa} and \cite{FoMo}.
+Lusternik-Schnirelmann category has been used to prove the persistence of solutions in finite-dimensional Hamiltonian systems in \cite {FoMo}.

 The paper is organized as follows.
-In Section 2 we define the Hamiltonian using the Dirichlet-Neumann operator.
-In Section 3 we prove the continuation of the trivial solution for small $b$.
-In Section 4 we prove the persistence of at least two steady waves near a non-degenerate $S^{1}$-orbit of steady waves for small $b$.
+In Section 2, we define the Hamiltonian using the Dirichlet-Neumann operator.
+In Section 3, we prove the continuation of the trivial solution for small $b$.
+In Section 4, we prove the persistence of at least two steady waves near a non-degenerate $S^{1}$ -orbit of steady waves for small $b$.